PINKY0212/Movie_Recommendation_in_Real_Time/README.md

 ![ss13](https://user-images.githubusercontent.com/69427575/158031135-7d7f8c1a-f916-441f-ba0a-75706a1546a5.PNG)

-*Note: All the datasets used in this project is also available in this repositery.*
+*Note: All the datasets used in this project is also available in this repository.*